 Please see terms and conditions for restrictions on use of Citywire's Fund Manager database.

-Andrew Cole was born in Essex, Britain in 1963.
-He joined Baring Asset Management as a fixed income dealer in 1986.
+Andrew Cole was born in Essex in 1963.
+Andrew is currently a fund manager at Pictet where he joined in 2014.
+Previously he was at Baring Asset Management where he started as a fixed income dealer in 1986.
 In 1994, he was appointed as a director in the fixed income department and consequently joined the multi asset portfolio team in 1995.
-He describes his investment style as GARP (Growth At A Ressonable Price) and Macro investing.
-Outside of fund management, he likes shooting, soccer and gardening.
+He describes his investment style as GARP (Growth At A Reasonable Price) and Macro investing.
+Outside of fund management, he enjoys shooting,football and gardening.